o3de/o3de.org/content/docs/user-guide/features/gems/reference/memory-analyzer.md

 ## View a JSON Asset Memory Analysis Snapshot in a Browser {#view-json-snapshot-in-browser}

-`JSON` snapshots can be viewed in a browser with a web viewer provided with Lumberyard\.
+`JSON` snapshots can be viewed in a browser with a web viewer provided with O3DE\.
 The web viewer is located at `\dev\Gems\``AssetMemoryAnalyzer/www/AssetMemoryViewer/index.html`\.
 Open the `index.html` file and drag\-and\-drop the `JSON` file onto the page, or click on the target area to browse to it\.
 This displays the contents of the file in an expandable table\.

 ![\[The Asset Memory Viewer displaying a JSON snapshot in a browser.\]](/images/user-guide/gems/assetmemoryanalyzer/ui-asset-memory-analyzer-D-1.22.png)